It’s such a big step that it can be difficult to recognise when it’s time to move on.

 If you have all the indoor space you need, but your outdoors are lacking, it may be time to upgrade to a place with a little more green space.

-There are a lot of reasons to yearn for a yard, from adopting that puppy you always wanted to having an insatiable green thumb.
+There are a lot of reasons to yearn for a yard, from adopting that puppy you always wanted to have an insatiable green thumb.
 Plenty of space outside is routinely at the top of many buyers’ lists when they’re looking to upgrade to their forever home.
 Not only does it provide a little extra room to breathe, but it adds value to your purchase.

 Your home feels cluttered